clelidm/MinCompSpin_Greedy/README.md

 **Starting from a chosen MCM:** The search can also be started from a different initial MCM, using the function `MCM_GreedySearch_MCM0()`.
 This can be used for instance to run a short greedy merging at the end of a simulated annealing search.

+All the functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file or in the file `library.hpp`.
+The most useful functions are described in the section "General information" above.

 ## Format of the datafiles:
 The data file and the basis file must be placed in the `INPUT` folder and have the following format:
 - **Data file:** The dataset must be provided in a text file in which the state of each variable is either a `'0'` or a `'1'`.
 The file must have: